joaquin-llarena/analisis-climatico-aeroparque/README.md

 This project presents an exploratory data analysis (EDA) of daily climate data from the Aeroparque Weather Station (Buenos Aires, Argentina) for the period 2002–2022.

-The main goal of the project is to demonstrate a complete **data analysis workflow in Python**, including data ingestion, cleaning, transformation, exploratory analysis, and synthesis of results using reproducible methods.
+The main goal of the project is to showcase an **exploratory data analysis workflow in Python**, focusing on data cleaning, transformation, exploratory analysis, and visualization.

-Climate data are used as a case study, combining time series analysis, statistical exploration, and environmental data interpretation.
+Climate data are used as a practical case study to explore time series behavior, basic statistical patterns, and environmental variables.

 **Author:** Joaquín Llarena
 **Year:** 2026